josh-mchugh/rediscovering-javascript/chapter-6/README.md

 ## using-raw.js
 Template literal tags are functions that receive the contents of the provided template literal in two parts: the template object and the evaluated expressions.
 In this example we use the String.raw tag to get the raw form of the string from the template literal.

+## print-template-literal.js
+In this example, printDetails() demostrates how this function can be used as a tag for template literals.
+It takes two arugements which are both arrays.
+The first argument is the text of the template literal and then second argument is the expressions.